 In connection with the closing of the IPO, the Partnership and General Partner entered into an advisory services agreement (the "Advisory Services Agreement") with Wexford, dated as of June 23, 2014, under which Wexford provides us and our General Partner with general financial and strategic advisory services related to the business in return for an annual fee of \$500,000, plus reasonable out-of-pocket expenses.
 The Advisory Services Agreement has a term of two years commencing on June 23, 2014, and will continue for additional one-year periods unless terminated in writing by either party at least ten days prior to the expiration of the then current term.
 It may be terminated at any time by either party upon 30 days prior written notice.
 In the event we terminate such agreement, we are obligated to pay all amounts due through the remaining term.
-In addition, we have agreed to pay Wexford to-be-negotiated market-based fees approved by the conflict committee of the board of directors of our General Partner for such services as may be provided by Wexford under the Advisory Services Agreement do not extend to our day-to-day business or operations.
+In addition, we have agreed to pay Wexford to-be-negotiated market-based fees approved by the conflict committee of the board of directors of our General Partner for such services as may be provided by Wexford at our request in connection with future acquisitions and divestitures, financings or other transactions in which we may be involved.
+The services provided by Wexford under the Advisory Services Agreement do not extend to our day-to-day business or operations.
 We have agreed to indemnify Wexford and its affiliates from any and all losses arising out of or in connection with the Advisory Services Agreement except for losses resulting from Wexford's or its affiliates' gross negligence or willful misconduct.